maybebyte/anthesis/fdroid.md

 - [Termux](https://termux.com/).
 Termux is a terminal emulator for Android, and offers an incredible amount of power.
-I use Termux to securely transfer files between my smartphone and computer using SSH, and my dotfiles are there, too.
+I use Termux to securely transfer files between my smartphone and computer using SSH.

 - [Yet Another Call Blocker](https://f-droid.org/en/packages/dummydomain.yetanothercallblocker/).